Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Elite understanding of Nazi policies

-Historians Vági, Csősz, and KádárIn argue that the government had a clear understanding of the Nazi's genocidal policies and actively collaborated with the regime.
+Historians Vági, Csősz, and Kádár argue that the government had a clear understanding of the Nazi's genocidal policies and actively collaborated with the regime.
 György Ottlik's 1944 report to the Hungarian Ministry of Foreign Affairs reflects an awareness of the change in Nazi policy, that is one from discrimination to systemic genocide.
 His report outlines how the Nazis had begun justifying the genocide so as to convince the Sztójay to cooperate with their policies.
 Ottlik's report also discusses how France was already cooperating with Nazi policies at the time of the report.
 Horthy's memorandum to the Sztójay outlines how he was forced in a situation where he was not allowed to intervene with German policies.
 Horthy describes the Jewish question as cruel and inhumane.
-The Hungarian elite also significant knowledge of the Nazi's genocidal policies.
-The Relief and Rescue Committee in Budapest, run by Zionist activists, bargained the lives of Jews with Nazi officials.
+The Hungarian elite also had significant knowledge of the Nazi's genocidal policies.
+The Relief and Rescue Committee in Budapest, run by Zionist activists, bargained for the lives of Jews with Nazi officials.
 The committee would offer cash, valuables, contacts, promises of alibis in exchange for the lives of over a thousand Jews.

 Ghettoisation

-The Hungarian Interior Ministry specifically, issued a confidential ghettoisation order and also defined the parameters.
-County officials were responsible for deciding which towns would have ghettos.
-Written in May 1944, a letter from prefect of Vas County to chief administrative officers and mayors revealed that the deputy prefect of Vas county decided that seven ghettos were to be established in the county.
-Mayors were then responsible for determining ghettos' precise locations.
-In Kormend, chief administrative officers and deputy prefects met and decided that the boundaries of the ghetto were to be the streets surrounding the synagogue: Széchenyi Street, Gróf Apponyi Street, Dienes Lajos Street, and Rábamellék Street.
+The Hungarian Interior Ministry issued a confidential ghettoisation order and defined the parameters.
+County officials decided which towns would have ghettos.
+For example, a May 1944 letter from the prefect of Vas County to chief administrative officers and mayors revealed that the deputy prefect decided that seven ghettos were to be established in the county.
+Mayors were responsible for determining ghettos' precise locations.
+In Kormend, for example, chief administrative officers and deputy prefects decided that the boundaries of the ghetto were to be the streets surrounding the synagogue: Széchenyi Street, Gróf Apponyi Street, Dienes Lajos Street, and Rábamellék Street.

 Hungarian public

 Hungarian soldiers and labor servicemen were the first members of the Hungarian public to know of the Nazi's genocidal policies; they saw, first-hand, the execution of Jews on the Eastern Front.
 The journals of Miksa Fenyő, editor of Nyugat ['West'], a literary journal that catalysed modern movements, demonstrate that Jews had access to information regarding the Holocaust.
 In one of his entries, he records a visit from one of his sources and discusses witnessing 600,000 Jews being dragged away to be killed.
 Fenyo's source also mentions that the killings are committed by both the Gestapo and the Hungarian guard.
 In a testimony, Father John S recounted seeing trainloads of Hungarian Jews upon peering through a fence and seeing one man being struck down by an SS guard.
-From examining approximately 5000 Hungarian testimonials, the staff of the Hungarian Jewish relief organisation, National Committee for Attending Deportees (DEGOB) were able to conclude that the majority of Hungarian Jews deported to Auschwitz were unaware that they would be killed upon arrival.
+From examining about 5,000 Hungarian testimonials, the staff of the Hungarian Jewish relief organisation, National Committee for Attending Deportees (DEGOB), concluded that most Hungarian Jews deported to Auschwitz were unaware that they would be killed upon arrival.
 Refugees from Poland and Slovakia tried to warn Hungarian Jews of the consequences of deportation.
-A student from Munkács, T. F. was informed of Auschwitz from disclosure by his Slovakian cousin.
+A student from Munkács, T. F., was informed of Auschwitz from disclosure by his Slovakian cousin.